top of page

 Please include the reserved error number as part of your feedback.

-In the past few weeks, we have passed on details of four of these errors:
+In the past few months, we have passed on details for several reserved errors:

 1. If an MDB file contains a table with a corrupted record, trying to save as ACCDB triggers reserved error -1517 as shown below